1. Knowledge Base

 if (-not $AzureADApp) {

-Write-Warning "Azure AD App '$AppName' not found.
+Write-Warning "Azure AD App '$AppName' not found in Microsoft Graph.
 Exiting."

 exit 1